expo/expo/docs/pages/introduction/walkthrough.md

 Upon publishing you are given a persistent URL that you can share with colleagues, in this case it was [https://expo.io/@notbrent/blearexp](https://expo.io/@notbrent/blearexp).
 This is determined by your Expo account username and the `slug` field in your project `app.json`.

-On iOS, you can only open projects that you have built unless you have a [priority plan](https://expo.io/developer-services), then your teammates can open your projects as well.
-Another option to be able to open any published managed app from within the Expo client is to do a custom build of the Expo iOS client.
+On iOS, only you can open projects that you have built unless you have a [priority plan](https://expo.io/developer-services), in which case your teammates can open your projects as well.
+Another option to open any published managed app from within the Expo client is to do a custom build of the Expo iOS client.
 [Read more about that here](../../guides/adhoc-builds/).

 ## Building and deploying